Adelsamir01/adelsamir01.github.io/_projects/geniusmoney.md

 ---

-You can visit and explore the website by clicking here: <a href="https://www.geniusmoneyhub.com/">Genius Academy</a>
+You can visit and explore the website by clicking here: <a href="https://www.geniusmoneyhub.com/">Genius Money Academy</a>

 <h2>Project Summary</h2>